QAMinn2468/My-Neighborhood-p7/2README.md

 # Intro

 Welcome to my map of Fareham, England.
 This project is built with Yarn and React.js.
 This is project 7 of 7 in Udacity's Front End NanoDegree.
+OpenWeatherMap.org is used for the third-party API, which provides the local weather.

 # Instructions